BlueAcornInc/aio-commerce-bazaarvoice/docs/installation.md

 This includes blocks required for Adobe Commerce Storefront to present reviews.

-Once connected, your storefront will be fully wired to support BazzarVoice with all of the Out-of-Process enablement via App Builder and Adobe Commerce.
+Once connected, your storefront will be fully wired to support BazaarVoice with all of the Out-of-Process enablement via App Builder and Adobe Commerce.

 ---